 For UC Davis Students

-For additional information refer to the Podiatric Medicine Preparation at UC Davis handout.
+For the additional information, view the Pre-Medical Preparation at UC Davis handout.